 Years of Experience

-Those who have five to nine years of work experience see average salaries of $76K per year.
-The largest fraction of Unilever people (33 percent) have been working for one to four years and earn around $64K annually on average.
+Respondents who have been working for five to nine years make $76K annually on average.
+Broken down by tenure, the largest share of Unilever employees (33 percent) have one to four years of experience and earn about $64K per year on average.

 Certifications and Degrees

-APICS Certification in Production and Inventory Managements are compensated at a much higher rate than non-authorized workers, bringing in close to approximately $85K annually.
-Earning a Certified Six Sigma Green Belt certification garners significant financial rewards of about $84K per year on average.
-Unilever workers who hold a B.A. in Liberal Studies are also well compensated, earning $103K on average.
+Those lacking certification bring in much lower salaries than APICS Certification in Production and Inventory Managements, who make $85K per year.
+Becoming a Certified Six Sigma Green Belt can certainly pay off here; those folks make approximately $84K on average.
+Unilever workers who hold a B.A. in Liberal Studies are also well compensated, earning around $103K on average.

-The highest-paying skill in this position seems to be Sales Management; individuals who report it as part of the repertoire have a median income of around $97K annually.
-Microsoft Excel also popped up often in the survey as an important skill; one-fourth of employees surveyed report using it at work.
-Microsoft Office, Project Management, and Quality Assurance / Quality Control are also desirable skills.
+The highest-paying skill to have in this role seems to be Sales Management; employees claiming this as part of the toolbox earn a median of about $97K annually.
+A skill that is commonly seen around here is Microsoft Excel; nearly one in four deem it necessary for work.
+Other skills in demand are Microsoft Office, Project Management, and Quality Assurance / Quality Control.

 Benefits and Perks

-A third of survey participants have paid vacation, and only about one in seven respondents can take paid time off for illness.
-A 401(k) program is available, and a large number of survey participants use it to save for retirement.
-The vast majority of survey participants have health insurance, and benefits for a large number of workers also include dental insurance.
-Other privileges include a casual working environment, a company cell phone, tuition reimbursement, and life insurance.
+Paid time off is scarce, with only about one in three survey participants receiving paid vacation and nearly one in seven workers receiving sick leave.
+A 401(k) program is available, and a large number of respondents use it to save for retirement.
+Almost all workers receive health insurance, and a large number of survey participants get dental coverage.
+Other privileges include a casual working environment, a subsidized cell phone, tuition reimbursement, and life insurance.